lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

   version  Print imgtool version information
 ```

-_How shall we generate a Firmware BIN?_
+_How shall we generate the Firmware BIN?_

 ```
 SECTIONS